wickwirew/PureSQL/README.md

 SELECT * FROM todo;
 ```

-Otter will automatically generate all structs for the tables and queries providing the APIs below
+PureSQL will automatically generate all structs for the tables and queries providing the APIs below

 ```swift
 // Open a connection to the database